 - Rank 25th in the nation for Physical Therapy schools by U.S. News & World Report

 UMN is a research institution, and that extends to the Division of Physical Therapy.
 Almost all of our 18 core faculty members conduct research, from biomechanics to professional behaviors.
-Most importantly, students trained to use research as part of their education are more likely to use research, and therefore the latest evidence-based practices, in their professional practice, making our graduates leaders in the PT field.
+Students participate in a faculty-led research project during the second year.

 Hear what current DPT students have to say about the program, the Phillips Neighborhood Clinic, and the DEI and SSPORTSI student groups.
 You can also learn more about student leadership roles.
 Flip through the topics in the links below to view all of the videos.